dosco/graphjin/docs/guide.md

 open http://localhost:8080
 ```

-::: warning DEMO REQUIREMENTS
+::: tip DEMO REQUIREMENTS
 This demo requires `docker` you can either install it using `brew` or from the
 docker website [https://docs.docker.com/docker-for-mac/install/](https://docs.docker.com/docker-for-mac/install/)
 :::

 #### Trying out GraphQL

-We currently fully support queries and mutations.
-Support for `subscriptions` is work in progress.
+We fully support queries and mutations.
 For example the below GraphQL query would fetch two products that belong to the current user where the price is greater than 10.

 #### GQL Query